Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 	- Save.

 ### INTEL
-1. Install the correct PyTorch version from https://docs.pytorch.org/docs/stable/notes/get_start_xpu.html or https://pytorch-extension.intel.com/installation?platform=gpu.
+1. Install the correct driver (if available for your GPU model) & PyTorch versions from https://docs.pytorch.org/docs/stable/notes/get_start_xpu.html or https://pytorch-extension.intel.com/installation?platform=gpu.
 	> **For example, for Intel Arc A-Series Graphics:**
 	> 1. Right click on the empty area in MIT root folder.
 	> 2. Select "Open in Terminal".